Benefits of chickweed—food and medicine

 Table of contents

-- Fun ways to prepare and eat chickweed
+- Fun ways to eat chickweed

-- Benefits of chickweed as an herbal medicine
+- Benefits of chickweed as medicine

 - Egg or oblong-shaped leaves growing on opposite sides

 - In spring, chickweed’s “star in the middle” shows white and bright with eight small petals, which develop into beak-shaped seed pods

 - A line of fine hairs running along only one side of the stem (The star lady's hairs are tiny, so you may need a magnifying glass for this)